 UK Tax Strategy

-This is the tax strategy applicable to Dalton Topco Limited and all of its subsidiaries (together the Dalton Topco Limited Group).
-It is published in accordance with para 19 (2), Schedule 19, Finance Act 2016 relating to the financial year ended 30 June 2024 and applies from the date of publication until it is superseded.
+This Tax Strategy is published in accordance with para 16 (2), Schedule 19, Finance Act 2016 relating to the financial year ended 30 June 2025 and applies to all companies in the Group from the date of publication until it is superseded.

-The Dalton Topco Limited Group (‘the Group’) is a leading manufacturer and supplier of dog, cat and small animal pet nutrition products operating across the dry, wet, and complimentary feeding segments of the market.
+The Group is a leading manufacturer and supplier of dog, cat and small animal pet nutrition products operating across the dry, wet, and complimentary feeding segments of the market.

 Aim

 The Group considers tax compliance and disclosure of the utmost importance and upholds high standards of governance.
-The Dalton Topco Limited Group is committed to full compliance with all statutory obligations and full disclosure to relevant tax authorities.
+The Group is committed to full compliance with all statutory obligations and full disclosure to relevant tax authorities.

-The documentation of a UK Tax Strategy provides direction and control over the UK tax activity of the Group.
+The documentation of a Tax Strategy provides direction and control over the tax activity of the Group.

-The Board delegates responsibility to the Group’s Finance & Corporate Development Director.
+The Board delegates responsibility to the Group’s Chief Financial Officer.

-Day-to-day responsibility of the Group’s tax affairs is delegated to the Group Director of Finance, Governance & Control, whose reporting line is to the Group’s Finance & Corporate Development Director.
+Day-to-day responsibility of the Group’s tax affairs is delegated to the Group Finance Director, whose reporting line is to the Group’s Chief Financial Officer.

-The Group Director of Finance, Governance & Control has responsibility for the Group Finance Team, which is staffed with Colleagues who have the necessary experience for the role they are undertaking and who work closely with Site teams, and other Departments in the wider business, in the execution of their responsibilities.
+The Group Finance Director has responsibility for the Group Finance Team, which is staffed with Colleagues who have the necessary experience for the role they are undertaking and who work closely with Site teams, and other Departments in the wider business, in the execution of their responsibilities.

 It is the responsibility of the Group Finance Team to ensure that documentation evidences any facts obtained and conclusions reached during the course of their work, and where necessary that they take additional advice from appropriately qualified external tax advisors.